craigwh10/cellular-automata-react/readme.md

 This is the result of a walkthrough I wrote on <http://craigwh.it/posts/conways-game-of-life-in-react>.

-Cellular automata has an example called "Conway's game of life" in which you set simple rules for how pixels behave given some initial positions, which can make some interesting behaviour, conway's game of life is one of the examples that is turing complete.
+Cellular automata has an example called "Conway's game of life" in which you set simple rules for how pixels behave given some initial positions, which can make some interesting behaviour, Conway's game of life is one of the examples that is turing complete.

 This package provides an `<AutomataGrid />` component from which you can: